DynamoDB Data Modeling: Patterns and Best Practices

 )

-# Get user's orders
+# Get all of a user's orders

 response = table.query(